Tourism officer

 You can work for a range of employers, including public and private destination management organisations, public agencies or partnerships and local authorities.

-The role is varied and may include many different types of work.
+The role is varied and may include many types of work.
 At more senior levels, your job will involve strategic planning, particularly in local authorities.

 Alternative job titles include destinations manager and destinations management officer.